 We wouldn't ever work for policing or military organisations, but we're not really expecting them to contact us any time soon.
 Not about our work anyway.

 Despite the above, we do say "YES" to most people who approach us.
-So if you are looking for service why not check out our client list to find out about some of the lovely people that we have worked for.
+So if you are looking for service why not check out our client list to find out about some of the lovely people that we have been working for.
 If it looks like your kind of world then get in touch as, chances are, we will work for you too.